- Search The Registry

 Associate Justice Pierce Butler delivered the court's opinion, which unanimously upheld the Georgia law.
 Concerning the differential treatment of men and women under the law, the court held that differences between women and men allowed for special consideration to be given to women: The tax being upon persons, women may be exempted based on unique reviews to which they are naturally entitled.
-Given burdens necessarily borne by them for the preservation of the race, the State reasonably may exempt them from poll taxes.
+Given the burdens they bear to preserve the race, the State reasonably may exempt them from poll taxes.

 Concerning the age discrimination claim, the court held that the upper age limit to the tax was like exemptions by age given for military or jury service.
 Concerning the Nineteenth Amendment, the court dismissed that the tax was "to deny the right of men to vote on account of their sex."
 Georgia abolished its poll tax in 1945.
 This decision remained precedent until 1966 when the Supreme Court reversed it in a 6–3 decision in Harper v.
 Virginia State Board of Elections.
 Two years earlier, the 24th Amendment had been ratified, prohibiting using the poll tax (or any other tax) as a precondition for voting in federal elections.
 Justice Hugo Black, who participated in the Breedlove and the Harper decision, dissented from the decision declaring the poll tax unconstitutional.